kjkasi/EasyNetQWiki/Documentation/Publish.md

 Note that we have wrapped the call to Publish in a try-catch block.
 As explained in the previous section, EasyNetQ employs a lazy connection approach so that it can automatically recover from connection failure, this means that a connection might not be available when you call publish.
 You should handle the EasyNetQException appropriately.

 For guaranteed message delivery use [[Publisher Confirms]].

+###A warning

+The actors in the Publish / Subscribe pattern are ignorant of each other. a publisher is simply saying to the world 'this has happened', a subscriber is telling the world 'I care about this'.
+In this model it's fine for no one to care about a particular event.
+There might be one subscriber for a message, there might be 200, or there might be none.
+The publisher shouldn't care.
+EasyNetQ implements this pattern. **If you start publishing and there are no subscribers then your messages simply disappear.** This is by design.